vprnet/old-app-template/README.md

 ## Sass and CSS

-If you haven't tried one of the CSS 'meta-languages' (Sass/Less) they are well worth learning.
-If, however, you want to stick to standard CSS you can by just modifying style.css the old fashioned way.
+If you haven't tried one of the CSS 'meta-languages' (Sass/Less) they are well worth learning (and easy!).
+If, however, you want to stick to standard CSS you can do so by working with style.css the old fashioned way (though Bootstrap's CSS will be prepended to the stylesheet).

 Here are some instructions for developing with Sass: